itkhanz/expense-tracker-mern/README.md

 - Now we can successfully add get and delete our transactions from the database by making requests via POSTMAN.
 Now we want to make the requests fromour React frontend.

 ---

+## Running the backend and frontend servers concurrently

+- To run the backend and react frontend server concurrently, go to the package.json of client and add a proxy `"proxy": "http://localhost:5000"`
+- Go ther package.json of server and add a script to run the client.
+To run the react frontend, we need to add `"client": "npm start --prefix client"` sctipt.
+- Add another script to run both servers using concurrently `"dev": "concurrently \"npm run server\" \"npm run client\""`
+- run the backend and frontend servers with the `npm run dev`.
+- This setup is only for the development purposes.